-0-2-1 Corequisite or Prerequisite: Must be associated with a core course Enhances students' education by providing opportunities to serve the community and develop academic skills in their chosen field of study, with emphasis on critical evaluation of the experience.
+Co-requisite or Prerequisite: Must be associated with a core course

+Enhances students' education by providing opportunities to serve the community and develop academic skills in their chosen field of study, with emphasis on critical evaluation of the experience.
 May be taken only twice for credit.